SuheylDemirel05/Film-Sitesi-Projesi/README.md

 # 🙏 Thanks for Watching

-Thank you for checking out my project!
+- Thank you for checking out my project!
 Feedback and suggestions are always welcome.

+# Support

+- If you like the project, don't forget to give it a star ⭐